 How Much Can I Contribute Annually to a Roth IRA?

 Individuals under the age of 50 may contribute up to $5,500 per year.
 If you are age 50 or over, you can contribute up to $6,500.
 These numbers are dependent on falling below qualifying income limits.

 Can I Contribute to a Roth IRA in Addition to a Traditional IRA?

 Are Roth IRA Withdrawals Always Tax-Free or Are There Any Limitations?

 All “qualified” Roth IRA distributions are tax-free.
-A distribution is deemed “qualified” when money has been in the account for at least five years and the owner is at least 59 and a half years old, or has become disabled, dies, or is using up to $10,000 towards a first time home purchase.
+A distribution is deemed “qualified” when money has been in the account for at least five years and the owner is at least 59½ years old, or has become disabled, dies, or is using up to $10,000 towards a first-time home purchase.
 In addition, you can withdraw your contributions only (not the money—earnings—those contributions have earned) at any time without paying taxes (that’s because you have already paid taxes on those contributions).

 How Long Can I Make Contributions to My Roth IRA Account?